 So, my razor focused goal when we first launched THINX was to a) create a best-in-class, innovative period-proof underwear business b) support girls in the developing world who don’t have access to menstrual products c) break the period taboo once and for all.

 When I started, like any entrepreneur, I was fighting for the life of the company, the clock was against us and I needed to make sure that we didn’t close our doors after 1 year like 60%+ of businesses do.
 I wanted to make sure my employees got a continuous paycheck and our shareholders saw growth.
-I was maniacally focused on top and bottom line growth and on our mission to break the taboo.
+I was deeply focused on top and bottom line growth and on our mission to break the taboo.
 And under my leadership, we did it.
 We got out of the red, we never missed payroll, and we made a name for ourselves in a really tough, taboo category.
 THINX was on the map.

 Then, things grew and they grew fast.
 Hockey stick growth fast.
 Beyond my wildest dreams fast.
 Like any Co-Founder/CEO, all I did was the best I could under these crazy circumstances.
-Yes, I have made a TON of mistakes along the way but I can proudly say that our company has grown from an idea in my head to an innovation that is worn by millions of satisfied women globally in a few short years.
+Yes, I have made a TON of mistakes along the way (who hasn’t?) but I can proudly say that our company has grown from an idea in my head to an innovation that is worn by millions of satisfied women globally in a few short years.
 And we have been at the forefront of the period feminism movement which truly is eliminating shame in the period space.

 One problem area throughout our startup’s story and no different to many in our position: human resources.
 I didn’t take time to think through it.
 We grew so quickly and I didn’t hire an HR person (it was hard to rationalize hiring an HR person at the time with only 15 employees and then all of a sudden we were 30 people).
 I didn’t call references because I needed butts in seats fast.
 I didn’t put HR practices in place because I was on the road speaking, doing press, brand partnerships, editing all of the creative and shouting from the rooftops about THINX so we can keep going.